 CVE-2026-7289: Buffer Overflow in D-Link DIR-825M

-CVE-2026-7289 is a high-severity buffer overflow vulnerability in the D-Link DIR-825M router firmware version 1.
-1. 12.
-It arises from improper handling of the submit-url argument in the /boafrm/formWanConfigSetup function, allowing remote attackers to cause a buffer overflow.
-The vulnerability has a CVSS 4.
-0 score of 8.
-7, indicating a significant risk.
-Although an exploit has been publicly disclosed, there is no confirmed patch or official remediation available from the vendor at this time.
+CVE-2026-7289 is a high-severity buffer overflow vulnerability in the D-Link DIR-825M router firmware version 1.1.12.
+The issue arises from improper handling of the 'submit-url' argument in the /boafrm/formWanConfigSetup function, allowing remote attackers to trigger a buffer overflow.
+Although an exploit has been publicly disclosed, there are no confirmed reports of exploitation in the wild.
+No official patch or remediation guidance has been provided by the vendor at this time.

 AI Analysis